Tymo821/README-generator/README.md

 ## Installation

-To install this project, simply clone the projects repository and run a node index.js.
+To install this project simply clone the repository.

 ## Usage